wnchan/tp/docs/UserGuide.md

 Message: `Group with the provided group number not found.`
 * Case: Invalid group number, e.g. zero or negative numbers.<br>
 Message: `Group number is not a non-zero unsigned integer.`
-* Case: Invalid task index, e.g zero or negative numbers.<br>
+* Case: Invalid task index, e.g. zero or negative numbers.<br>
 Message: `Task index must be a positive integer.`
 * Case: Invalid task index, e.g. task index greater than the number of tasks found from the list in `tasks` command.<br>
 Message: `Invalid task index.
 Task not found.`